omikron15/Week_03_Day_01_Homework/homework_glasgow.md

 SELECT name FROM people WHERE name = 'Connor Rose';

 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.
+DELETE FROM movies WHERE title = 'Batman Begins';

 6. Create a new entry in the 'people' table with the name of one of the instructors.
+INSERT INTO people (name) VALUES ('Upul Dissanayaka');

 7. John McCollum has decided to hijack our movie evening, Remove him from the table of people.
+DELETE FROM people where name ='John McCollum';

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Spider-man: Homecoming'!!
 Create a new entry in the 'movies' table to reflect this.